WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 Is valid?: No

 Note: Even though, the first proposal namespace is valid the second being invalid makes whole proposal invalid

+Throw Message should be the first one caught

 ---